Core State

 State: NAV = 10,443,871.75

-This module presents the self-calibration logic as an operating flow rather than a formal derivation.
-Each new external observation triggers a calibration decision, with a fallback hierarchy for new investments and a governed re-estimation path for existing ones.
+TCBV treats market sensitivity as an operating output rather than a fixed assumption.
+Each new external observation can trigger a new calibration decision, with a fallback hierarchy for new investments and a governed re-estimation path for existing ones.

 Trigger